 For Stella, after her long musical journey, it feels like coming home.
 “When I used to play my guitar and sing my own songs, I found I was really shy,” she says.
 “Whereas when I sing jazz, it’s like I can become something else, a roleplay, which weirdly makes me feel more myself.
 And of course I love, love, love this music.”

-Greatly inspired by the music and sounds of Ella Fitzgerald, Gershwin, Cole Porter, Irvin Berlin, Peggy Lee, Doris Day, Teddy Wilson and Al Bowley she shares is her own words;
+Stella is greatly inspired by the music and sounds of Ella Fitzgerald, Gershwin, Cole Porter, Irvin Berlin, Peggy Lee, Doris Day, Teddy Wilson and Al Bowley.

-A songwriter, producer and multi instrumentalist, Stella plays guitar, Celtic harp, recorders, flutes, percussion, djembe drum and the Native American Indian flute.
+A songwriter, producer and multi instrumentalist, she plays guitar, Celtic harp, recorders, flutes, percussion, djembe drum and the Native American Indian flute.